Kik is #16 in Top 10 Business Messaging platforms

 2015.
 Messenger Kik unveiled in-chat web browser

-Kik continues putting the entire web in chat after upgrading its in-app sidebar browser into a full-blown browser for its messaging app.
-The change means that Kik users can now summon a full browser inside their chats with co-workers.
-Previously the browser was limited, since it was loaded from the sidebar as part of the chat window.
-This change translates to a more immersive experience, which lets Kik’s 200 million registered users surf the web while talking.
-It also gives them the option to easily share web pages and services in chats.
-That’s important for a number of reasons.
-For one thing, Kik’s content platform is based on HTML.
-The company has plans to launch a payments service this year, and subsequently introduce commerce and other services inside its app, based on HTML and the browser experience.
+Kik has taken a step further in integrating the web into its chat platform by upgrading its in-app sidebar browser into a fully functional browser for its messaging app.
+This upgrade allows Kik users to now access a complete browser within their conversations with colleagues.
+Previously, the browser was limited as it was loaded from the sidebar within the chat window.
+This enhancement offers a more immersive experience, enabling Kik's 200 million registered users to browse the web while engaging in conversations.
+Additionally, it provides them with the convenience of easily sharing web pages and services during chats.
+This is particularly significant as Kik's content platform is based on HTML.
+The company has plans to introduce a payments service this year and subsequently incorporate commerce and other services within its app, all built on HTML and the browser experience.